starknet-io/starknet-p2p-specs/p2p/proto/protocols.md

 The request is always a range of blocks and the responses are data related to those blocks.

-This allows the querying peer to process data (e.g calculate hashes) before it downloaded all the data that the replying peer sent in the session.
+This allows the querying peer to process data (e.g., calculate hashes) before it downloaded all the data that the replying peer sent in the session.

 The data sent is always a `oneof` of messages containing data and a [Fin](#fin).

 ### Partitioning data into blocks
-Except for the [headers](#headers) protocol, The partition of data into blocks does not appear in the data itself.
+Except for the [headers](#headers) protocol, the partition of data into blocks does not appear in the data itself.

 This partition can be done based on the data in the header.

 For each protocol, in the header, there's a commitment on the data given by this protocol.
-The commitment is made of hash and number of elements
+The commitment is made of a hash and the number of elements

 The commitment is included inside the block hash.
 Meaning that it can be validated once we downloaded the header.

-The length field can be used to determine in each protocol when does the data of one block stops and the data of the next block after it begins.
+The length field can be used to determine in each protocol when does the data of one block stop and the data of the next block after it begins.

 ### Length Prefix